kinghacker0/cyber-stalker/README.md

 - Upload Cyberstalker Files on your hosting

+- Visit live URL

-Note: You can also use it with apache2 or Ngrok for temporary session
+Note: You can also use it with apache2 and Ngrok for temporary session

 ## Screenshots